Iran says it may pull out of nuclear treaty over Europe dispute

 Iran has accused the three EU member states of inaction over sanctions the United States reimposed on it after unilaterally withdrawing from the landmark accord in 2018.
 The European move "has no legal basis" and if they take further measures "Iran's withdrawal from the NPT will be considered," Foreign Minister Mohammad Javad Zarif was quoted as saying by the Iranian parliament's website.

 The landmark 2015 deal reached with Britain, China, France, Germany, Russia, and the United States gave Iran relief from sanctions in return for curbs on its nuclear program.
-Since the US pullout, Iran has progressively rolled back its commitments to the accord in retaliation.
+Since the US pullout, Iran has progressively rolled back its commitments to the accord -- the Joint Comprehensive Plan of Action -- in retaliation.

-It has hit out at the three European nations that remain party to the tattered deal for failing to live up to their promises to ease the impact of US sanctions on its oil-based economy.
+It has hit out at the three European nations that remain a party to the JCPOA for failing to live up to their promises to ease the impact of US sanctions on its oil-based economy.
 "If the Europeans return to the commitments, Iran will also stop reducing its commitments, but if the Europeans continue as they have been... we have different options," said Zarif.

 The foreign minister said Iran's President Hassan Rouhani had warned former EU foreign affairs chief Federica Mogherini about such consequences in three letters sent in 2018.
 "It was stated in the president's letter that if this issue is referred to the Security Council, Iran's withdrawal from the NPT will be discussed but before that, we can consider other (options)," he said.